malokhvii-eduard/olx-crawler/README.md

 ## 🌻 Motivation

-Demonstation of experience with [Selenium][github-selenium] for Web Scraping 💪.
+Demonstration of experience with [Selenium][github-selenium] for Web Scraping 💪.
 Analyzing non-sensitive data about ads on the site 🧐.

 ## ✨ Getting Started